 What does that mean?
 Take a look at our Maintenance Calculator for examples and an app where you can calculate spousal support in real time.

 The bottom line is that maintenance can be complicated.
-But Stern Perkoski Mendez in Evanston, Chicago and Lake Forest is familiar with the legal statutes and committed to helping the process be as easy as possible.
+But Stern Perkoski Mendez in Evanston, Chicago, Lake Forest and Oakbrook Terrace is familiar with the legal statutes and committed to helping the process be as easy as possible.
 When it comes to the numbers, we believe you shouldn’t be left confused.

 When does maintenance begin and end?

-For an Evanston, Chicago or Lake Forest divorce, spousal support may begin during the case; this can be temporary maintenance or only for the interim of the case.
+For an Evanston, Chicago, Lake Forest and Oakbrook Terrace divorce, spousal support may begin during the case; this can be temporary maintenance or only for the interim of the case.
 Otherwise, it may begin at the end of the case, which is called “final maintenance.”

 Maintenance will no longer be paid if one of the following occurs: